Frank Ramsey (basketball): Brief coaching career

 Ramsey was also a head coach for one season (1970–71) in the ABA with the Kentucky Colonels, who were led by two former Kentucky Wildcats – Issel, a rookie, and Louie Dampier.
-Ramsey was named coach 17 games into an 84-game season (which began with Gene Rhodes coaching the first 15 games and fellow Kentucky alum Alex Groza coaching the next two) and, though he had a 32–35 record, coached the Colonels into the playoffs.
-The Colonels lost to the Utah Stars (who were coached by Sharman, Ramsey's ex-Celtic teammate) in the 1971 ABA Finals, 4 games to 3.
-Joe Mullaney replaced Ramsey as coach the following season.
+Ramsey was named coach 17 games into an 84-game season (which began with Gene Rhodes coaching the first 15 games and fellow Kentucky alum Alex Groza coaching the next two), albeit on his own terms, where he commuted from Madisonville, Kentucky by plane without moving to Louisville, Kentucky.
+In Loose Balls, several associates noted Ramsey's methods of precision that ranged from specifically taping the player's ankles himself to taking the first flight out in the morning to even bringing in ammonia to sniff to help deal with thin air for games in Denver.
+While the team went just 32–35 with Ramsey in the regular season, he coached the Colonels into the playoffs.
+The Colonels made it all the way to the ABA Finals, where he put an oxygen tank on the bench to apparently deal with the high altitude (apparently, the tank actually had no oxygen in it).
+They lost to the Utah Stars, as coached by Bill Sharman, Ramsey's ex-Celtic teammate that went the full seven games.
+On June 20, Ramsey was fired and replaced by Joe Mullaney, who had just been fired by the Los Angeles Lakers.

 Prior to coaching in the ABA, Ramsey had been Red Auerbach's first choice to replace his mentor as Celtics coach after Auerbach retired at the end of the 1965–66 season.
 However, Ramsey decided to move back to Madisonville; his father, Frank Sr., wasn't in good health and Frank Jr. had three children to raise.